 Public Health advice is these measures are to be implemented in addition to other control measures already in place, such as twice weekly LFD testing for secondary age pupils, households and staff, promotion of good hygiene measures, ventilation measures, enhanced cleaning regimes and the promotion of vaccination.
 This situation remains under constant review.

 All measures which have been suggested by SCCPH should be in place until week ending 12 November when a review will take place.
-However, please do get in contact with us on [email protected]create new email if you feel like the measures should be escalated or stepped down.
+However, please do get in contact with us on [email protected] if you feel like the measures should be escalated or stepped down.
 Bear in mind though that community transmission remains high.

 Schools should include enrichment and extra-curricular activities within their own contingency plans in line with the national contingency framework.
 To support Somerset schools with their plans Somerset County Council Public Health completed individual risk assessments for every school based on current rates of infection in the setting and the local community.
 The public health advice is that settings in enhanced measures (amber) should limit residential educational visits, live performances, and indoor events where parents attend.

 Therefore, day educational visits, curricular activities such as swimming and visitors to support the curriculum can continue to take place to stop any further disruption to education.
 Furthermore, any essential visitors who support with business continuity or support needs can carry out their normal duties.
 As stated within the amber measures we would advise limiting large gatherings or any mixing of settings which are in amber measures, which may include inter-school activities.

 The measures are advised in accordance with the DfE contingency framework.
 The Regional Schools Commissioner, The Director of Children’s Services and UKHSA have been made aware of this advice.

 The requirement for children aged 11+ to complete two lateral flow tests at home remains as important as ever.
 From 22-28 October there were 11593 tests conducted with 329 positive, giving a positivity rate of 2.8%.